JNCressey/Cistercian-Numerals-Minecraft-Banners/README.md

 I wrote a module that draws a preview of the banner on a canvas element.
 It iterates over the sequence of banner patterns, provided by the other module, and calls a function that draws that pattern step.

 <!-- todo src -->
-I'm hosting the interactive generator on github pages: [Cistercian Numerals Minecraft Banners Generator]()
+I'm hosting the interactive generator on Github Pages: [Cistercian Numerals Minecraft Banners Generator](https://jncressey.github.io/blogs/minecraft/cistercian-numerals-banners/interactive-generator.html)

 ## Flowchart